 Then I decided to register as admin: 123 for username and password respectively.

-But I got an alert “Duplicate entry ‘admin’ for key PRIMARY”, also received error “can’t create user: user exists” when I registered as admin.
+But I got an alert “Duplicate entry ‘admin’ for key PRIMARY”, also received error “can’t create the user: user exists” when I registered as admin.
 Hence username “admin” is already registered, now we though to crack the password for login but that was quite tough to crack.

 And got intercepted request, here I saw auth cookie.
 Then I send the intercept request to the repeater for analyses its response.
 It gave a hint “invalid padding” which means there could be padding oracle vulnerability.
 To know more about what is padding oracle vulnerability read our previous article from here.
-Since I had already faced such situation in my past experience, therefore, I know what to do next.
+Since I had already faced such a situation in my past experience, therefore, I know what to do next.

 Further type 2 where it asked ID recommended